Would-be entrepreneurs test drive ideas through Validate Entrepreneur Program

 In the lead-up to the finale on Thursday, Nov.
 30, the participants have spent the past few weeks gathering feedback on their business ideas from potential customers, adjusting their business models and building MVPs, or minimum viable products, says Greg Vilk, manager of the University of Lethbridge’s University-Industry Liaison Office (UILO).

-Now in its second year, the Validate Entrepreneur Program has wannabe entrepreneurs meet with business advisors Bruce Thurston, a professor in the Faculty of Management, and Darren Neuberger to learn about the process of developing a business idea.
+Now in its second year, the Validate Entrepreneur Program has wannabe entrepreneurs meet with business advisors Bruce Thurston, a professor in the Dhillon School of Business, and Darren Neuberger to learn about the process of developing a business idea.
 Participants also get opportunities to network and discuss their ideas.

 “The program is two-tiered,” says Vilk.
 “It’s called discovery and validate.
 It’s for fledgling entrepreneurs to understand the process of taking an idea and demonstrating its value before spending any dollars.
 So many ideas fall flat on their face because you think it’s fantastic but customers don’t want to buy it for many different reasons.”